airqo-platform/AirQo-api/packages/airqo-source-metadata/README.md

-# airqo-source-metadata
+# airqosm

+`airqosm` is a lightweight Python package for:
+- fetching source metadata from the AirQo Platform spatial API
+- normalizing the platform response into a stable `{message, data}` shape
-`airqo-source-metadata` is a lightweight Python package for inferring likely air pollution source metadata from:
+- inferring likely air pollution source metadata locally from features when needed

+The local inference engine works from:
 - site context (`category`, `landuse`, `natural`, `highway`)
 - satellite pollutant summary means (`SO2`, `HCHO`, `CO`, `NO2`, `O3`, `AOD`)

 It can run as:
+- a Python client (`SourceMetadataClient`)
 - a Python library (`SourceMetadataEngine`)
-- a Flask API (`airqo-source-metadata-api`)
+- an optional Flask API (`airqosm-api`)

 ## Requirements